snowbillr/blog/_drafts/buttons-in-phaser-3.md

 ![browser most basic button](/blog/img/posts/buttons-in-phaser-3/browser-most-basic-button.gif)

-So there's the Most Basic Button™ that we can possibly make.
+So there's our Most Basic Button™.

 ## The Slightly More Complicated Button

 Didn't it feel weird when you moused over The Most Basic Button™ and nothing changed visually?
 This is because you were expecting the button to have some kind of hover state.
 We can detect when a user is hovering over a button with the `pointerover` event, and detect when the user leaves the hover state with the `pointerout` event.
 Let's have our button change its text color when the user hovers over it.
 We can add listeners for those two events to change our button's color.
+We'll also need to save a reference to our button in the scene so we can call the `setStyle` method on it from a couple helper methods we'll write.

 ```javascript
 export class SimpleScene extends Phaser.Scene {